 All theory (didactic/lecture) courses are offered online via GOVIEW online platform.
 The clinical requirements (preceptorship, practicum internship) in the curriculum will not be online.
 Preceptors for these experiences will be arranged in the student's locale whenever feasible.
 The student and preceptor in a clinical course must hold licensure as a registered nurse in the state in which the clinical experience will be provided and will comply with the Board of Nursing's regulations regarding placement.

-Family Nurse Practitioner The focus of the Family Nurse Practitioner Program focus is to provide the academic knowledge and clinical skills necessary for health promotion, disease prevention, assessment, and management of common acute and chronic. illnesses.
-The program consists of 44 semester hours, all online.
-It also requires 765 clinical hours, which will be completed in facilities and preceptors that have been approved by the FNP Program Coordinators.
+Family Nurse Practitioner The focus of the Family Nurse Practitioner program is to provide the academic knowledge and clinical skills necessary for health promotion, disease prevention, assessment, and management of common acute and chronic illnesses.
+The family nurse practitioner program consists of a total of 44 semester hours, all online.
+It also requires 765 clinical hours, which will be completed in facilities and with preceptors that have been approved by the FNP Program Coordinators.
 The clinical sites will be located as close to the student’s geographic residence or local community as possible.
 Fulltime students may complete the program in 22 months.
 Also, FNP students will only be accepted during the fall semester.